Eucharistic miracle: Host becoming flesh and blood

+In 1998, in Venezuela at a convent in Los Teques, a video of the Eucharistic host supposedly bleeding and pulsating like a heart on fire inside its shrine was recorded by pilgrim Daniel Sanford, although skeptics assert that his footage only shows the reflection in the dented metal tray of nearby lamps or votive candles.

-In 2016, in Aalst, a small town in Flanders (Belgium), a 200-year-old eucharistic host in a monstrance, suddenly showed blood red colour.
-On 7 July at 17:45 this Eucharistic host spontaneously started colouring, in the presence of several witnesses.
-The phenomenon occurred in the home of Father Eric Jacqmin, a sedevacantist, formerly member of SSPX.
-Professor Liesbeth Jacxsens has offered to scientifically investigate the host and thinks the colour could be caused by Serratia marcescens, Monilia sitophila or Oidium.
+In 2016, in Aalst, a small town in Flanders (Belgium), a 200-year-old Eucharistic host in a monstrance suddenly showed blood red color.
+On 7 July at 17:45 this Eucharistic host spontaneously started coloring, in the presence of several witnesses.
+The phenomenon occurred in the home of Father Eric Jacqmin, a sedevacantist, who was formerly a member of SSPX.
+Professor Liesbeth Jacxsens has offered to scientifically investigate the host and thinks the color could be caused by Serratia marcescens, Monilia sitophila or Oidium.

 In March 2024, in Chümoukedima, Nagaland, a consecrated host that was not consumed and had been kept for dissolving in water developed a layer from which blood oozed out.